Video-based automatic lameness detection of dairy cows using pose estimation and multiple locomotion traits: Methods

 The layout of our machine-learning experiments is described in the next paragraphs.
 We first split the data into training and validation sets using cross-validation.
-We then trained and evaluated different classifiers to score the gait using all the extracted features.
+We then trained and evaluated different binary classifiers to detect lameness using all the extracted features.
 Lastly, we investigated the importance of features on classification performance.